rshgandhi05/ask-my-docs/README.md

-# Ask My Docs — Serverless RAG on AWS
+# Ask My Docs- Serverless RAG on AWS

 > Built and documented by an AWS Community Builder.
 Read the full blog post on Medium: [link after publishing]